AdelsteinJillTPF/wildlife-wrangler/README.md

 * Improved handling of duplicates (see Duplicate handling sections above for more information).

 ## Coming soon
-* Ability to incorporate bird records directly from a copy of the eBird Basic Dataset (EBD, https://ebird.org/about/download-ebird-data-products) that the user has downloaded.
-The eBird Observational Dataset (EOD, https://ebird.org/about/download-ebird-data-products) is available through GBIF, but that dataset does not include some valuable information that is available in the EBD.
+* Ability to incorporate bird records directly from a copy of the eBird Basic Dataset ([EBD](https://ebird.org/about/download-ebird-data-products)) that the user has downloaded.
+The eBird Observational Dataset ([EOD](https://ebird.org/about/download-ebird-data-products)) is available through GBIF, but that dataset does not include some valuable information that is available in the EBD.
 * Making species level geometry filtering optional if polygon is present in taxa concepts table.
 * Incorporating GBIF fields "dataGeneralizations", "georeferenceRemarks", and "informationWitheld".
 * Overriding polygon geometry columns in output database if a "footprintWKT" value was provided.